 In collages and soft sculptures, Wielebinski puts together new forms and ways of embodiment, questioning what makes a body more than the sum of its parts.
 They dissect figures, directly challenging our obsession with ‘reading’ bodies – in their intuitive combination of body parts, they make new creatures.
 Anthropomorphic and ambiguous, their soft sculptures draw from Frankenstein’s monster and the genre of body horror.
 Stitched together from fragments of clothing, the works are somewhat ominous and grotesque whilst maintaining a cartoonish, cute quality, reminiscent of childhood toys.

 Engaging directly with the contexts in which we live, Wielebinski reveals how narratives reflect and shape our identities.
 Their work opens up the possibilities for a more inclusive storytelling, by reimagining dominant societal mythology.
 Wielebinski creates a world that rejects the duality of feminine and masculine for an inclusive utopia where multiple identities can exist.

-Wielebinski has exhibited internationally and their work has been written about extensively, most notably in Art Maze, It’s Nice That, Dazed, Time Out London, AQNB and Hammer Museum Graphite Magazine.
-Wielebinski’ work is in the collections of Los Angeles County Museum of Art, CA, USA and San Francisco Museum of Modern Art Library & Archives, CA, USA.
+Their work has been written about extensively, most notably in Art Maze, It’s Nice That, Dazed, Time Out London, AQNB, Coeval Magazine, Ocula Magazine, Something Curated and Hammer Museum Graphite Magazine.
+Wielebinski’s work is in the collections of Los Angeles County Museum of Art, CA, USA and San Francisco Museum of Modern Art Library & Archives, CA, USA.